 If you struggle with sleep (falling asleep or waking a lot in the night), a bedtime routine is the place to start.
 Take time to relax before bedtime, turning technology off at least an hour before bedtime and reading a book or taking time to meditate or do some relaxation exercises.
 Sipping chamomile tea or a night-time tea blend can help with relaxation, but don’t drink too much too late or you might end up running to the bathroom in the night.

 Make sure your bedroom is a peaceful and comfortable sleep environment – try not to have electronic equipment in the room you sleep in, keep it as uncluttered as possible, use black-out curtains and keep it cool (around 18°C).

 It is also useful to be mindful of daytime routines – include some exercise every day, but not too late into the evening and get outdoors in natural light as much as possible as this will help to support your natural bodily rhythms. see our blog post 12 Tips for a better sleep

 Eat well – an anti-inflammatory diet that supports neurotransmitter function can help to support mental health.
 Neurotransmitters are the brain’s messenger chemicals and control mood, sleep, energy, appetite, and other functions.
-Include lots of brightly coloured fruit and vegetables, eggs, fish, nuts, seeds, beans, pulses, poultry, and lean red meat and avoid processed, sugary foods as much as possible.
+Include lots of brightly coloured fruit and vegetables, eggs, fish, nuts, seeds, beans, pulses, poultry, and lean red meat in your diet every day – if in doubt add vegetables.
+Try to avoid processed, sugary foods and drinks as much as possible.

 Avoid alcohol, smoking, and drugs – whilst they may provide an initial high, they affect neurotransmitters and impact mood over the longer term.
 They will also impact sleep, perhaps initially helping us to fall asleep, but leading to night-time waking or shorter sleep cycles.